 Periods and all the inconveniences that come along with them are a normal part of most of our lives and they can often come at less-than-ideal times.
-Fortunately, with a bit of planning, there is now a way to manipulate your period to delay its arrival and hold off all the aggravations that come with it.
-This delay can be super convenient if you suffer from painful periods or bad PMS and have a big event, vacation, or competition coming up.
+Fortunately, with a bit of planning, there is now a way to delay your period's arrival and hold off all the annoying side effects that come with it.
+This delay can be really convenient if you suffer from painful periods or bad PMS and have a big event, vacation, or competition coming up.

 Important Things To Keep In Mind:

-This is a temporary solution — norethisterone is not recommended for long-term use.
+- This is a temporary solution — norethindrone is not recommended for long-term use.

-The effectiveness of norethisterone relies on your period being regular, allowing you to predict when it should start.
+- The effectiveness of norethindrone relies on your period being regular, allowing you to predict when it should start.

 - This is NOT a form of contraception; some form of birth control must still be used.